-Papers for sessions are available as password protected PDF files via their individual calendar entries on the Hall Center Calendar.
+Papers for sessions are available as password protected PDF files via their individual entries below.

 This seminar examines the history and legacy of colonialism in Latin America.
 Meetings provide an opportunity for a dynamic examination of hemispherical and transatlantic connections across four major themes: identity, territory, religion, and cultural production.

 For more information, contact Cecile Accilien (African & African-American Studies, 864-9023, email@example.com), Santa Arias (Latin American & Caribbean Studies, 864-3851, firstname.lastname@example.org), or Robert Schwaller (History, 864-9435, email@example.com).

 FRI JANUARY 31, 3:00-4:30 P.M.

 John Chuchiak, History and Honors College, Missouri State University

 *Co-sponsored by the History Department and the Center for Latin American Studies

 FRI FEBRUARY 28, 3:00-4:30 P.M.